 The level of permanent demagnetisation depends on the magnet shape, the total magnetic circuit and the actual shape of the BH curve (which will vary depending on the grade of “Neo” chosen).
 Neodymium Iron Boron, NdFeB, magnets are also affected by external demagnetisation fields and by radiation, both of which can demagnetise the magnet, the latter permanently demagnetising.

-If the user understands the limitations of NdFeB and understands their application, the use of NdFeB magnets can allow very compact designs with high performance with issues affecting the performance.
+If the user understands the limitations of the NdFeB and their application, using NdFeB magnets can allow very compact designs with high-performance issues affecting the performance.
 For note, if the magnet is kept in dry conditions at all times and the plating is not broken and no external demagnetising fields are applied to it, the magnet theoretically can retain its magnetism indefinitely.

 Please do not hesitate to contact us with any question or query you may have.
 Our professional team will give you expert advice and guidance for your magnetic application and equipment.